mletras89/QDMI/docs/rationale.md

 knows the device to forward the request to.

-This setup results in the following responsibilities for the components: The device must implement all functions defined by QDMI such that they can be called by the driver.
-Additionally, the device must implement the types for sites, operations, and jobs.
+This setup results in the following responsibilities for the components: The device must implement all functions defined by the QDMI \ref device/control.h "control" and \ref device/query.h "query" interface such that they can be called by the driver.
+Additionally, the device must implement the types for \ref QDMI_Site "sites", \ref QDMI_Operation "operations", and \ref QDMI_Job "jobs".
 Handles to those are passed to the driver and further to the clients to refer to the respective object.
 However, only the device knows the implementation of those; for the other components those handles are only opaque pointers.
 The implementation of those types can be used by the device to store information about the sites, operations, and jobs, respectively.

-The driver must implement the client interface since it receives the calls by the client.
+The driver must implement the \ref client.h "client" interface since it receives the calls by the client.
 Furthermore, the driver is responsible for the management of the devices.
-The devices for a client are managed in sessions.
+The devices for a client are managed in \ref QDMI_Session "sessions".
 Hence, a client must first create a session and through the session the client can access the devices.
-To this end, the driver has to implement the type session that can store information about itself.
+To this end, the driver has to implement the type \ref QDMI_Session "session" that can store information about itself.
 Similar to the device's type, the session is just an opaque handle for the client and only the driver knows about its implementation.

 The interplay of the components is illustrated in the following schematic.
 It also contains the various interfaces that are described in the next section.